This listing will be shared on our Instagram page in a few hours. www.instagram.com/invisedge

 - Dasa and Milda Kratochvil regularly attended editorial meetings for the Australian-published newspaper, “Hlas Domova” (Voice of Home).

-- Despite their now rather obscure history, Ellis Pottery has helped Australian handicrafts sit proudly alongside international offerings from the same era.
+- Despite their now rather obscure history, Ellis Pottery has helped Australian handicrafts sit proudly alongside international offerings from the same era. eg. Bitossi

 This is yet another story of resilience and success that has coloured Australia’s rich history in the Arts.
 Australia’s indigenous artists are regarded as some of the best in the world.
-On top of this many artists who fled Europe and settled in Australia as a result of political unrest / World War II, went on to become some of Australia’s most celebrated artists ever, including Dagmar and Miloslav Kratochvil.
+On top of this, many artists who fled Europe and settled in Australia as a result of political unrest / World War II, went on to become some of Australia’s most celebrated artists ever, including Dagmar and Miloslav Kratochvil.
 In my time setting up and running iNVISeDGE, I have read time and time again stories of refugees who set up industries in their garages in the 1950’s and went on to achieve success they could only dream of.
 Many of these people came to Australia with no physical assets and the trauma of having to flee home and venture into the unknown.
 We can all learn from their industriousness and resilience.

 Dagmar and Miloslav Kratochvil BOTH worked 2 jobs, slaving for 18 hours a day for years (oh I know the feeling only too well) to get to a point where they could afford to set-up their studio in the garage of their home.
 I, too, set up in my garage until I actually started to get somewhere and local Council closed me down!
-(Which is hindsight they never should have done.
+(Which in hindsight they never should have done.
 I was not running a business from home, I was merely using my garage to store items for iNVISeDGE.
-I was too young and exhausted to fight them so I just closed down iNVISeDGE at the time.)
+I was too young and exhausted to fight them so I just closed iNVISeDGE at the time.)
 Once the Kratochvil’s work received the recognition it deserved, their industriousness didn’t stop (it was just the start of what Ellis pottery would later become).